 7. Your Dog Could Be Dealing With Separation Anxiety

-Dogs become anxious when they get separation from their guardians.
+Dogs become anxious when they get separated from their guardians.
 Dogs with separation anxiety develop fear and aggression.
-Dogs have feelings and need you all the time to help them adjust to unusual situations.
-Dogs do not only socialize with human beings.
+Your pups have feelings and need you to help them adjust to unusual situations.
+Of course, dogs don’t only socialize with human beings.
 They also socialize with other pets, and separating them can cause sudden fear.

-You need to train your puppy how to have their alone time and that they can amuse themselves even in your absence.
+You need to train your puppy that alone time is okay, and that they can amuse themselves even in your absence.
 Before any lengthy departure, you can take a walk with your dog.
-Such a gesture will reassure your puppy that everything will be all right.
+Such a gesture will help reassure your puppy that everything will be just fine.

 8. Sudden Distinct Noises Can Make Your Dog Scared

 Dogs show anxiety when there are sudden, startling noises.
-Noise phobia is an excessive fear of sudden, frightening noises that make dogs attempt to escape the sound.
-In an attempt to hide from the noise, your dog will try to hide to avoid the noise.
+Noise phobia is an excessive fear of sudden, frightening noises, and dogs may attempt to hide to escape the sound.
 According to American Animal Hospital Association, dogs who suffer from noise phobia are more likely to experience separation anxiety.

 The most common triggers of noise phobia are earthquakes, thunderstorms, and fireworks.
 For some dogs with excess noise phobia, even a squeaky door will scare them.
 Although there is no cure for noise phobia, you can approach the problem through behavior modification, drug therapy, and environmental changes.